 What should the Brits learn from the Dutch?
 We’d never generalise, but the stereotypes do come from somewhere.
-Although it can’t be applied to all of us, a lot of us will find that we can all share these traits in some way or another.
+Many of us will find that we can share these traits in one way or another.

 “I’m sorry” – for the millionth time (cause I don’t want to offend you)